isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Marine & Offshore Sector**

-The advisory for a safe and controlled restart of the Marine & Offshore (M&O) sector from 2 June 2020 is accessible here.
+The advisory for a safe and controlled restart of the Marine & Offshore (M&O) sector from 2 June 2020 is accessible <a href="/images/Advisory - MO Sector (final 1 June 2020).pdf" target="_blank">here</a>.

 For more information on COVID-safe restart criteria for the M&O sector, click here.